carevealed/xml_parse_csv/README.md

 python3 xml_parse_csv.py /Volumes/CAR3924/
 ```
 - Note: pathways are case-sensitive.
 Type out the name of the hard drive as it shows in Finder and make sure that you add a forward slash at the end of the hard drive name.
 - Open terminal and change your directory (cd) to the scripts folder.
-You can use the code below to do so.
+You can use the command below to do so.
 ```
 cd Documents/scripts/
 ```
 - Now you are ready to use the script to create the csv.
-Here is the beginning of the code, which will then be followed by the pathway to the hard drive.
+Here is the beginning of the command, which will then be followed by the pathway to the hard drive.
 Follow the same steps laid out for the dot_clean section above.
 ```
 python3 xml_parse_csv.py /Volumes/[Name-of-harddrive]/
 ```